MarcFly/marcfly.github.io/_posts/2021-08-06-MathForGameDev-1.md

 This ends up helping us by using directly the value as a really fast indication of direction between those vectors.

 Further down the line we can obtain the `angle` between these two vectors in order to get detail information on direction, but taht will come in another post!

+# Afterwords

+This series of posts are mainly for my own use.
+Everyone understands concepts in different ways, after a lot of time battling ways of working (which unfortunately during my studies have been based mostly on crunching) I have found out that having accessible notes on things is the best way.
+I am awful at remembering thigns correctly and have to check things constantly.

+For any other person that does think this theme is useful to them, check [Freya Holmer's Youtube Channel](https://www.youtube.com/channel/UC7M-Wz4zK8oikt6ATcoTwBA), as most of her content is already uploaded there!